product guideMar 17, 2026·12 min read

 • The Analyst (Tier 2 Classification): the analysis model scores each correlation dimension with evidence and confidence assessment.

-• The Formatter (Tier 3 Creative): Generates a comprehensive Notion scheduling strategy brief with dimension breakdowns, top 5 recommendations, and confidence indicators.
+• The Formatter (Tier 3 Creative): Generates a structured Notion scheduling strategy brief with dimension breakdowns, top 5 recommendations, and confidence indicators.

 • 6-dimension correlation analysis (meeting types, time slots, lead time, meeting count, duration, day-of-week)